 “Blake, that’s enough.”
 The woman’s words were laced with venom now.
 “Just grab her and let’s—”

 The crack of a gunshot blasted in Coral’s ears, and she curled tighter in reflex.
 The shadows standing around her went rigid, then tried to scatter in surprise.
 The woman who had been talking fell first, hitting the ground with a nauseating crunch of bone.

-Another man and the remaining woman fell, clutching their torsos and abdomens.
+Another man and woman fell, clutching their torsos and abdomens.
 With an oblique step to the side, the final man squeezed off three quick shots down the aisle of hedges, and then his shoulders twisted.
-The last standing shadow collapsed into a crouch, a loud groan droning beneath the ringing in Coral’s ears.
+He collapsed into a crouch, a loud groan droning beneath the ringing in Coral’s ears.
 The pistol tumbled from the man’s grip.
 It had only lasted a matter of seconds.
 Just like that, the fight was over.

 Each beat of Coral’s heart caused the edges of her vision to bulge and distort.
 Slowly, she turned her gaze behind her.
 Two figures were approaching through the glowing haze, weapons drawn.
 Gasping for breath, she told herself she needed to take advantage of the carnage to make an escape, but her muscles were shaking so violently she couldn’t move at all.

 “Well, if it isn’t Blake Shields,” one of the figures said.

 Despite the pain squeezing her body all over, Coral twisted her neck to get a look at him.
 The man in front was tall and lean, even with the full-length coat he wore.
 His skin was dark tan, his hair shaggy and black, nearly obscuring his eyes.
 A pale, jagged scar cracked the bridge of his nose and gleamed brightly in the light.

 Blake groaned at her side.
 “What the fuck are you doing here?” he asked, voice hitting an animalistic chord of anger.